Blatke/MaterialEditor-Tag-Generator/README.md

 ![2025-05-31_014034](https://github.com/user-attachments/assets/583e134c-73ca-4c68-ab17-fcdb8fee2692)

 4. Press this button, and it will automatically read the properties in your shader and generate tags for MaterialEditor.
-The tags will be saved in a new .xml file created at the PATH same as that of this material.
+The tags will be saved in a new .xml file, namely _ShaderName_ME tags.xml_, created at the PATH same as that of this material.
 Now you've got the tags, but it still need to check:

 - The attributes, Asset and AssetBundle, in a <Shader> tag will be filled like "Prefab_Name_Using_This_Shader" and "Path_of_AssetBundle_for_this_Shader", and you need to revise them to the correct values.